Western tiger swallowtail (Papilio rutulus)

 Biology and life history Adult butterflies emerge in June, mate and lay a single egg on a leaf of host plants, then move on to other leaves.
 Eggs hatch and the caterpillar spends summer feeding on host leaves.
 In fall the larvae crawl away to pupate.
 They spend winter in the chrysalis.
 There is a single generation in a year.

 Pest monitoring Watch for damage in spring.
-Look for a shiny patch of silk on leaves, leaves that have been chewed from the tip in a squared pattern along the vein or from tip to base.
+Look for a shiny patch of silk on leaves, and leaf tissue chewed from the tip in a squared pattern along the vein or from tip to base.

 Relocate larvae onto less visible hosts or ignore these insects.
 Significant damage is rare.